A showdown for AFC South rule and a giant step forward en route to the division crown is on hand to commence Week 10.

 Leonard leading way for a dominant defense

-The Colts' top-ranked defense is stacked at just about every level, but it also houses one of the best young linebacking talents in the league in Darius Leonard.
+The Colts' top-ranked defense is stacked at just about every level, but it also houses one of the best young linebacking talents in the league in Shaquille Leonard.
 Leonard is back healthy and terrifying.
 Though the Colts lost, Leonard had his working shoes on against the Ravens, tallying a season-high 15 tackles.
 Despite missing two games this campaign, he leads Indy with 51 tackles.
 A versatile talent able to cover well and rush the passer just the same, Leonard will have plenty of help from the likes of DeForest Buckner, Denico Autry, Khari Willis and Bobby Okereke, but Leonard vs. Henry is a marquee matchup.
 And beyond that, Thursday is also a chance to see him shine in prime time.
 In his third season, Leonard, despite holding claim to an AP Defensive Rookie of the Year honor along with Pro Bowl and All-Pro nods, is still an overlooked standout in the grand scope of NFL fandom and a first-place showdown that promises multiple confrontations with the league's biggest, baddest back is an outstanding opportunity for the LB to introduce himself to larger audience.